-Before choosing any new account, it can pay to compare banks and other financial institutions to find the one with the highest yield and other account details that work for your goals.
+Before choosing any new account, it can pay to compare multiple banks to find the one with the highest yield and other account details that work for your goals.
 After all, banking products are incredibly competitive, and that’s true whether you are looking for CDs, savings accounts, or money market accounts.

-As you compare rates for no-penalty certificates of deposit, look beyond traditional, brick and mortar financial institutions toward online banks.
-Almost all the time, you’ll find that online banks and credit unions offer more competitive interest rates on CDs and other financial products.
+As you compare rates for no-penalty certificates of deposit, look beyond traditional, brick-and-mortar financial institutions and toward online banks.
+Almost all the time, you’ll find that online banks and credit unions offer more competitive interest rates on CDs, including no-penalty CDs.
 Many online banks also make it easy to open a CD online, which can be more convenient than having to visit a bank in person.